How to use Taminations

 The complement to barstool - one dancer's facing direction is

-fixed, and the other dancers have to rotate the setup to adjust.
+The other dancers have to rotate the setup to adjust.

 I don't know if this has actually been done, it might not be